gorbash1370/whisper-wrapper/README.md

 * At the time of writing (24 02), OpenAi's Whisper is compatible with Python versions 3.8-3.11
 * My code has only been tested on .mp3, .wav and .mp4 files so far.
 * My code was developed with Python 3.11.7 and on a Windows (10) machine.
 It should work on other OSs but I _have not tested this_.
+* I built the code as robustly as I could, but **I have not had chance to do extensive testing**.
+Please do let me know what errors you find and I'll do my best to fix them.

 # Start